On the decomposition into Discrete, type II and type III $C^*$-algebras: Introduction

-\item If $A$ is a $W^*$-algebra, then $A_\dc$, $A_\tw$ and $A_\ttr$ are respectively, the type {\tI}, the type $\tw$ and the type $\ttr$ summands of $A$.
-Furthermore, $A_1$ and $A_\infty$ are respectively, the finite part and the infinite part of $A$. \end{enumerate} \end{thm}
+\smnoind (n) If $A$ is a $W^*$-algebra, then $A_\dc$, $A_\tw$ and $A_\ttr$ are respectively, the type {\tI}, the type $\tw$ and the type $\ttr$ $W^*$-summands of $A$.
+Furthermore, $A_1$ and $A_\infty$ are respectively, the finite part and the infinite part of $A$ (see Theorem \ref{thm:decomp}(e)).